MikeHotelOscar/AutoHotkey-WindowWatcher-Class/README.md

 ```
 global newRule := new Rule(WinTitle, ExcTitle, OpenFunc, CloseFunc)
 ```
 In this, WinTitle is a typical WinTitle, as is ExcTitle.
-OpenFunc is the name of a function to run when a matching window opens, CloseFunc when a matching window closes.
+OpenFunc is the name of a function to be called when a matching window opens, CloseFunc when a matching window closes.
 All parameters are strings.
+When OpenFunc is called, the Rule class passes an HWND to the function, allowing any command that accepts a WinTitle to target that window using *ahk_id HWND*.

 ## WindowWatcher Class
 The WindowWatcher class is a management wrapper for the Rule class, invoked by something similar to the following example: